bhawesh2002/archive-org-script/Readme.md

 - `a`: Go back to the previous folder
 - `d`: Open the highlighted folder
 ### Selection controls: The following controls are used to select files/folders
-- `Space`: Select or Deselect highlighted file/folder
+- `Spacebar`: Select or Deselect highlighted file/folder
+- `1`: Select all files and folders
+- `0`: Deselect all files and folders
 ### Confirmation controls: The following controls are used to confirm the selection
 - `Enter` - Confirm the selection and start downloading